Foods to Avoid with Celiac

 - Malt flavoring

-Foods that can have hidden gluten:
+Foods that can Have Hidden Gluten:

 - Sauces/salad dressings – Sauces and salad dressings often have gluten hidden in them.
 Flour can be used to thicken sauces and dressings making them unsafe.
 Additionally, they can have questionable or unsafe ingredients, meaning always read the food label.

-|Soups||Soups can have a lot in them that make them unsafe but one of the biggest culprits is flour.
-Thick creamy soups often made thick and creamy with the help of flour.
+- Soups – Soups can have a lot in them that make them unsafe but one of the biggest culprits is flour.
+Thick creamy soups are often made thick and creamy with the help of flour.
 Always check the label or ask if the soup was thickened with flour.

-- Packaged meat (meat with a nutrition label) – Any meat that comes in a package with an ingredient label should be checked.
-Look to see if there is a gluten-free claim, if not, check for questionable ingredients like dextrins, starches, soy sauce, spices, broths, and smoke flavoring.
+- Packaged meat (meat with a nutrition label) – Any meat that comes in a package with an ingredient label should be checked for questionable ingredients like dextrins, starches, soy sauce, spices, broths, and smoke flavoring.

-|Seasonings||Sometimes seasonings and spice blends can have gluten-containing ingredients.
-Things like smoke flavor can be made with barley for example.
+- Seasonings – sometimes seasonings and spice blends can have gluten-containing ingredients.
 Always check the label.

 - Brown rice syrup – Brown rice syrup can be made with barley so be sure to check.

-|Distilled alcohol||Distilled alcohols with no additives are considered to be celiac-safe but always check to make sure nothing was added back in.
+- Distilled alcohol – Distilled alcohols with no additives are considered to be celiac-safe but always check to make sure nothing was added back in.

-|Soy sauce||Soy sauce is often fermented with wheat, making it not gluten-free.
+- Soy sauce – Soy sauce is often fermented with wheat, making it not gluten-free.
 Make sure to get gluten-free soy sauce or tamari.

-- Plant-based protein – A lot of plant-based protein contain gluten and gluten grains.
+- Plant-based protein – A lot of plant-based proteins contain gluten and gluten grains.
 Seitan, for example, is a plant-based protein made entirely of gluten.
 Always check the label when buying meat alternatives or make your own (like I do with tofu)!

-|Broth||Broths can be gluten-free but also can not be gluten-free.
-Always check the food label for unsafe or questionable ingredients.
+- Broth – Broths can be gluten-free but always check the food label for unsafe or questionable ingredients.

 Hopefully, this post serves as a good starting point for helping you determine what is and isn’t safe to eat if you have celiac disease.
 As always, working with a dietitian who specializes in celiac disease can really help with building your confidence and tailoring your diet to your needs.
 Lastly, please don’t ever skip out on reading a food label.
 Reading food labels is so important for staying safe with celiac disease.